Search This Blog

 • Don't rush to product persona without creating a market persona!

-• Persona is not people and so does not represent the voice of customer or voice of business.
+• "Persona" is not people and so does not represent the voice of customer or voice of business.
 Actively Listen!

 Play for Success